 Advancing cancer care: Scott and Gail Wilkes support Akron Children’s in memory of their daughter, Shannon

 Trust.
 Confidence.
 Accessibility.
-These are the words that come to mind when Scott and Gail Wilkes reflect on their experience at Akron Children’s Hospital after their daughter, Shannon, was diagnosed with a rare type of bone cancer called metastatic osteosarcoma.
-Today, they’re helping to instill those same feelings in others – by expanding treatment and […]
+These are the words that come to mind when Scott and Gail Wilkes reflect on their experience at Akron Children’s after their daughter, Shannon, was diagnosed with a rare type of bone cancer called metastatic osteosarcoma.
+Today, they’re helping to instill those same feelings in others – by expanding treatment and research […]

 Pano is seeing cancer care from a new perspective